istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 that are unknown inside the mesh.
 When using this approach, you can't monitor access to external services and you can't apply Istio features on traffic to them.
 You can easily switch to the second approach for specific services by simply creating service entries for them.
-This allows you to initally access any external service and then later decide to start controlling access to enable traffic monitoring and control features as they are needed.
+This allows you to initially access any external service and then later decide to start controlling access to enable traffic monitoring and control features as they are needed.

 The second approach lets you use all of the same Istio service mesh features for calls to services inside or